dnnsoftware/Language-Pack-PT-BR/README.md

-# Language-Pack-PR-BR
+# Language-Pack-PT-BR
-A pr-br language pack for DNN Platform
+A pt-br language pack for DNN Platform